cde1985/hello-world/README.md

 # hello-world
 Foo eats a bar

-I'm David meer a c programmer trying to learn github
+I'm David mere a c programmer trying to learn github

 And alt is under z